gofractally/psibase/doc/psidk/src/concepts/invites.md

 ## Psibase onboarding flow

 When a user creates an invite, a keypair is generated.
-The public key uniquely identifies that specific invite, and the private key is embedded in a sharable link that allows the link recipient to prove that they are the recipient of the invite.
+The public key uniquely identifies that specific invite, and the private key is embedded in a shareable link that allows the link recipient to prove that they are the recipient of the invite.

 The following sequence diagram provides an outline of the high level user flow for the process of inviting a user to an application: